renaissance-publishing/renaissance/content/chapters/17-races.md

   - Senses: Normal
   - Tags: Natural, Humanoid, Halfling
   - Language Group: HHED
-  - *Small*: Halflings are Small
+  - Small: Halflings are Small
-  - *Survivors: *Halflings have a remarkable ability to endure adversity. ~~They get +10 on tests to resist hunger, thirst, fear, exhaustion and Stress~~.
-They get +10 on Feat of Endurance tests, and tests to resist Stress.
+  - Survivors: Halflings have a remarkable ability to endure adversity.
+They get +10 on Feat of Endurance checks, and tests to resist Stress.

   - Optional Background: Caravaneer